HDYA/cloud-foundry-snake-demo/README.md

     cf create-space azure
     cf target -o "REPLACE_WITH_CLOUD_FOUNDRY_PUBLIC_IP.xip.io_ORGANIZATION" -s "azure"

-3. Clone this demo into devbox
+3.Clone this demo into devbox
 ---

 Execute the following comands in your devbox to clone this demo into your devbox